-Once we have the details of someone’s death, we start the review process, which we will complete in six months.
+LeDeR reviews should be completed within six months of the ICB being told about the person's death.
 Sometimes it will not be possible to complete the review in 6 months because there might be other processes going on like a coroner’s inquest or another investigation.
 A LeDeR review waits until all these have happened first.

-We know that some family members might not be ready to talk with us straight away.
-A reviewer or member of our team will perform an initial review which includes:
+We know that some family members might not be ready to talk straight away.
+A reviewer will perform an initial review which includes:

 - speaking to the family member or someone close to the person who died.
 This allows us to build up a picture of their life and the type of person they were.
 This will also help the reviewer understand more about the person.
 The reviewer might also speak to someone they lived with or a carer who they were close to